lflenoy/Exercise-02d-Scenes-And-Menus/README.md

 A user-controlled ship for a space-shooter game.
 Recently added the ability to shoot at asteroids.
 Created in Unity.

 ## Implementation
+Created main/ end-game screen
+created a hud that displays the score, lives, and time from the start

 Created using [Unity 2022.3.45f](https://unity.com)